Landonwilson1/Social-Network-API/README.md

 # NOSQL: Social Network API

   ## Desciption
-  This application creates an API for a social network where users can share their thoughts, eact to friends' thoughts and create a friends list.
+  This application creates an API for a social network where users can share their thoughts, react to friends' thoughts and create a friends list.
 The application is built with Express.js, MongoDB, and JavaScript.
-A walkthrough video demostrating the appilication is listed below.
+A walkthrough video demonstrating the appilication is linked below.

   [Walkthorugh](https://drive.google.com/file/d/1y3tnIQEIIAHeCj5tLCOfKzMRdDT25eUr/view?usp=sharing)